-- NOTE: The priest MUST call the diocese in advance of any procedures for written approval on the specific coverage for eye and dental care.
-If this is not done, the priest will be responsible for the total cost personally. - 3.
-The cost of airfare for the initial trip from the priests' home diocese to the diocese of Gallup and the final return airfare at the end of his assignment. - D. The accountability of Mass Offerings is the responsibility of the priest.
+NOTE: The priest MUST call the diocese in advance of any procedures for written approval on the specific coverage for eye and dental care.
+If this is not done, the priest will be responsible for the total cost personally.

+- 3. The cost of airfare for the initial trip from the priests' home diocese to the diocese of Gallup and the final return airfare at the end of his assignment. - D. The accountability of Mass Offerings is the responsibility of the priest.
 Such Offerings are considered taxable income by the IRS.
 The priest may administer these from a personal bank account or through the parish.
 Mass offerings are limited to one offering per priest/day.
 The current recommendation for a Mass offering is \$10.00 keeping in mind the canons governing Offerings and Intentions (cc.
 945 -958). - E. Stole Fees are offerings for the administrations of sacraments (c.
 848).
-A priest may not seek an amount over the amount approved by the Bishop.
+A priest may not seek an amount over the amo^unt approved by the Bishop.
 No one is to be deprived of the sacraments due to poverty.
-Current approved Stole Fees are as follows (as of 1999): - Baptism: \$25 \$50 (split /2 between the parish and the priest) - Wedding: \$100 \$200 (split \(^{1}\)/2 between the parish and priest) - Convalidation: \$50 \$75 (split 1/2 between parish and priest) - Funeral: \$50 \$100 (split 1/2 between parish and priest) - Quincinera: \$75 \$150 (split /2 between parish and priest) - F. A priest who is substituting for a resident priest shall be paid according to the norms set by the Bishop.
-Currently the rate is \$40.00 per weekend plus mileage reimbursement at the standard IRS rate.
-If the substitute priest's gas has already been paid for by his resident parish, arrangements should be made for reimbursement from the visiting parish to the parish of residence, not to the priest. - G. Any visiting priests (from outside the Diocese) must have written approval from the chancery before they are allowed to minister within the Diocese. - H. Compensation for religious order priests, sisters, and brothers are made on an individual basis between the diocese or parish and province. - I. Refer to Income Taxes for Priests Only by Wayne Martin Lenell for specifies on IRS compliance for priests' taxes. - J. If a priest is assigned to more than one position (pastor at two parishes, parish assignment and chancery assignment, etc.) he may still only collect one salary. - K. The parish and pastor MAY NOT negotiate any of these benefits.
+Current approved Stole Fees are as follows (as of 1999): - Baptism: \$25 \$50 (split $\frac{1}{2}$ between the parish and the priest) - Wedding: \$100 \$200 (split 1/2 between the parish and priest) - Convalidation: \$50 \$75 (split 1/2 between parish and priest) - Funeral: \$50 \$100 (split 1/2 between parish and priest) - Quincinera: \$75 \$150 (split 1/2 between parish and priest) - F. A priest who is substituting for a resident priest shall be paid according to the norms set by the Bishop. - 1.
+The current rate is the total of the following: - i. \$40.00 per day for active priests. - ii.
+All Mass stipends (only one per day) and donations given for sacraments celebrated. - iii.
+Mileage reimbursement at the current standard IRS rate. - 2.
+Room and board is expected to be covered by the parish.
+If for any reason the parish cannot cover room and board, the priest is to be reimbursed for his expenses. - 3.
+If the substitute priest's gas has already been paid for by his resident parish, arrangements should be made for reimbursement from the visiting parish to the parish of residence, not to the priest.

+- G. Any visiting priests (from outside the Diocese) must have written approval from the chancery before they are allowed to minister within the Diocese. - H. Compensation for religious order priests, sisters, and brothers are made on an individual basis between the diocese or parish and province. - I. Refer to Income Taxes for Priests Only by Wayne Martin Lenell for specifies on IRS compliance for priests' taxes. - J. If a priest is assigned to more than one position (pastor at two parishes, parish assignment and chancery assignment, etc.) he may still only collect one salary. - K. The parish and pastor MAY NOT negotiate any of these benefits.
 The benefits are determined only by the Bishop after consultation.